fractal-analytics-platform/fractal-server/docs/internals/auth.md

 }
 ```

-Every other `/api/` endpoint (and some `/auth/` endpoints) requires the authenticated user who's making the call to be _authorized_ to that specific endpoint.
+Every other endpoint, instead, requires the _authenticated_ user to be _authorized_ to that specific endpoint.

+## Authorization

 A user in Fractal Server is an instance of [UserOAuth](http://localhost:8001/reference/fractal_server/app/models/security/#fractal_server.app.models.security.UserOAuth).<br>
 The user attributes relevant for authorization are: